 Adding to the skeptic's confusion is the Roman Catholic doctrine of Transubstantiation which holds that the bread and wine used during the Eucharist is transformed into the literal blood and body of Jesus Christ.
 This view however, while wide-spread within Catholicism, is a relatively recent addition to Catholic doctrine.

-though its references to the Eucharist could just as easily be elaborations on the teachings found in the New Testament scriptures, (ie. 1 Corinthians 11:17-34) and does not provide sufficient evidence to support the claim that early Christians revered the bread and wine as the literal body and blood of Christ.
+The earliest possible mention of Transubstantiation is found in 2nd Century Christian writing known as the Didache —though its references to the Eucharist could just as easily be elaborations on the teachings found in the New Testament scriptures, (ie. 1 Corinthians 11:17-34) and does not provide sufficient evidence to support the claim that early Christians revered the bread and wine as the literal body and blood of Christ.

 That being said, there are other Christian writings from the 3rd and 4th centuries that depict a trend in Roman Catholic teachings toward the present interpretation that the bread and wine of the Eucharist are supernaturally transformed into the literal body and blood of Christ.
 However the Doctrine of Transubstantiation was not adopted as the official stance of the Roman Catholic Church until the 11th Century AD.